PhysicalAddons/physical-starlight-and-atmosphere-docs/psa/docs/faq.md

 ### Do I have to pay for updates?
-No. If you have bought it already then all future updates are included for free (Royalty Free).
+No. If you have bought it already then all future updates are included for free.
 To get the new version of the addon go to the store you made your purchase (either [BlenderMarket](https://blendermarket.com/products/physical-starlight-and-atmosphere) or [Gumroad](https://gumroad.com/l/PSaA)) and grab the latest version.
 For more information see [updating](/psa/updating/) procedure.